Skip to main content

 Go to the "Form Builder" in the navigation menu to access an overview of suggested forms provided by Introw.
 You can also create a form from scratch.

-We recommend starting with Introw’s preconfigured deal form and adjusting it to suit your needs.
+We recommend starting with Introw’s preconfigured deal form and adjusting it to your needs.

 The Form Builder is a fully flexible form editor that lets you seamlessly link form fields to your CRM properties—such as Pipeline, Deal amount, Close date, Deal stage, and more.
 Any object or property in your CRM can be connected to fields in your Introw form, all without any coding required.

-When a partner shares a deal with you via the Introw form—either directly from the portal or through off-portal collaboration (learn more here)—the deal is automatically attributed to them using the method configured in your CRM integration.
-This could be through a custom property, association label, relational tables, custom objects, and more.
+When a partner shares a deal with you via the Introw form, either directly from the portal or through off-portal collaboration (learn more here) the deal or other object you are creating with the Introw form is automatically attributed to them using the method configured in your CRM integration.
+This simple flow requires no special setup and ensures every deal is tracked correctly.

 The result in your CRM